HobbitLong/CMC/README.md

 **Note:** It seems to us that training with Pytorch version >= 1.0 yields slightly worse results.
 If you find the similar discrepancy and figure out the problem, please report this since we are trying to fix it as well.

 ## Training AlexNet/ResNets with CMC on ImageNet

+**Note:** For AlexNet, we split across the channel dimension and use each half to encode L and ab.
+For ResNets, we use a standard ResNet model to encode each view.

 NCE flags:
 - `--nce_k`: number of negatives to contrast for each positive.
 Default: 4096